squireaj/PRankings/README.md

 ## " & "

-  - & -- Is used to pass functions to your custom directive.
+  - Is used to pass functions to your custom directive.
 You are able to call the parent controller's function inside the directive when it is assigned the '&' scope property.

 ## " @ "

-  - @ -- Gives you access to the parent scopes objects.
-But if you make a change inside the directive that will not be reflected outside of the directive’s scope.
+  - Gives you access to the parent scope properties (string).
+If you make a change inside the directive that change will not be reflected outside of the directive’s scope.

  ##### Local Scope Property Hookup
 ![ScopeView Screenshot](https://raw.github.com/squireaj/PRankings/master/readmeImg/ScopeView.gif)